 What is our Veteran Program?

-Our Therapeutic Riding Instructors use equine-based therapy for both active-duty service members and veterans who have returned with physical and mental challenges as a result of their service.
+Our Therapeutic Riding Instructors use various equine-related activities for both active-duty service members and veterans who have returned with physical and mental challenges as a result of their service.
 The goal of this program is to improve the lives of servicemen and women who have suffered injury in the line of duty, helping them adjust physically and emotionally to their post-war lives.

 Horses help veterans learn to develop the relationships they need to reconnect with their communities, each other, and their families.
 Time spent grooming and riding their horse enhances relationship-building skills, improves ability to trust others, and develops emotional awareness and empathy.